Abelian Yang-Mills theory on Real tori and Theta divisors of Klein surfaces: Families of Dirac operators of Klein surfaces

-\paragraph{\bf Families of Dirac operators associated with theta characteristics} A different point of view begins with the Dirac operator associated with a fixed $\Spin$-structure on $C$.
-A Riemann surface of genus $g$ has $2^{2g}$ equivalence classes of $\Spin$-structures; these classes correspond bijectively to isomorphism classes of theta characteristics, i.e. of square roots $\kappa$ of the canonical line bundle ${\cal K}_C$ \cite{A2}.
+A different point of view begins with the Dirac operator associated with a fixed $\Spin$-structure on $C$.
+A Riemann surface of genus $g$ has $2^{2g}$ equivalence classes of $\Spin$-structures; these classes correspond bijectively to isomorphism classes of theta characteristics, i.e., to square roots $\kappa$ of the canonical line bundle ${\cal K}_C$ \cite{A2}.

 The spinor bundles corresponding to a theta characteristic $\kappa$ are

 and the corresponding Dirac operator is (up to the factor $\sqrt{2}$) just the Dolbeault operator $\bar\partial_\kappa:A^0(\kappa)\to A^{0,1}(\kappa)$.
 A second natural way to construct a family of Dirac operators is to consider perturbations of this $\Spin$-Dirac operator by flat line bundles.